iamtekson/leaflet-geojson-vt/README.md

 # leaflet-geojson-vt
-A plugin combining geojson-vt with leafletjs(0.7.7) L.TileLayer.Canvas

-It is inspired by [geojson-vt-leaflet](https://github.com/handygeospatial/geojson-vt-leaflet)
+A plugin combining geojson-vt with leafletjs(0.7.7), which is inspired by [geojson-vt-leaflet](https://github.com/handygeospatial/geojson-vt-leaflet).

-Warning: This plugin tries to be compatiable with 1.0.0 L.GridLayer
+**Warning**: This plugin is not compatiable with Leaflet 1.0, because L.Tilelayer.Canvas is replaced by L.GridLayer.
+Therefore, if you want to use it in Leaflet 1.0, go to [the Leaflet1.0 branch](https://github.com/brandonxiang/leaflet-geojson-vt/tree/leaflet1.0.0) please.

 ## Usage